5 reasons why working with a Cloud Partner is a good idea

 Scalability.
 One of the most important business targets and essential requirement of modern e-commerce.
-Scaling the SaaS / IaaS business up through the partnership network is one of the possible routes you can take.
+Scaling the SaaS / IaaS business up through the partner network is one of the possible routes you can take.
 Public Cloud vendors rely on partners to get closer to their customers across the world.
 What does it mean exactly?

-In my career as an entrepreneur and Cloud Advisor, people often ask me about the benefits of working with a partner when it comes using the public Cloud resources.
+In my career as an entrepreneur and Cloud Advisor, people often ask me about the benefits of working with a partner when it comes using public Cloud resources.
 I will try to give you a brief answer to this question summarising my expertise in the best practices as well as our company's experience of being a public Cloud partner.

 Types of Partnerships

-When it comes to the public Cloud vendors, you can find 3 types of partnership in the partner ecosystem:
+When it comes to the public cloud vendors, you can find 3 types of partnership in the partner ecosystem:

-Consultant.
-A partner that has a skilled technical team, certified by the vendor, and is able to provide consultancy in regards to the best utilization of the public Cloud resources, cost optimisation services, integration of a third-party software, architecture for different workloads as well as support.
+- Consultant.
+A partner that has a skilled technical team, certified by the vendor, and is able to provide consultancy in regards to the best utilization of the public Cloud resources, cost optimisation services, integration of third-party software, architecture for different workloads as well as support.